Native Collagen Gel

 1. Straight after treatment spray skin with 2-3 pumps of Atelowater (or simply water) and spread all over the face, neck and décolletage

-2. Apply 1-2 pumps of the tropocollagen gel and spread all over the face, neck and décolletage.
+2. Apply 1-2 pumps of the collagen gel and spread all over the face, neck and décolletage.

 3. Massage face, neck and décolletage to the point where all collagen has been absorbed.